IntegratedControls/LibraryFrontEnd/README.md

 From the same directory, run <b>npm run cleaninstall</b><br>

 Run <b>npm start</b> to run the development server.
-Install the <b>Aurelia Inspector</b> Chrome extension to allow debugging of the font end code.
+Install the <b>Aurelia Inspector</b> Chrome extension to allow debugging of the front end code.

 Now, open your browser and go to <b>localhost:9000</b>